PoOnesNerfect/bit_gossip/bit_gossip/README.md

 **bit_gossip**, named after its implementation technique, is a simple pathfinding library for calculating all node pairs' shortest paths in an unweighted undirected graph.

-Once the computation is complete, you can retrieve the shortest path between any two nodes in near constant time; I'm talking _few microseconds_!
+Once the computation is complete, you can retrieve the shortest path between any two nodes in near constant time; I'm talking less than a microsecond!

+This library is for you if your game:

+- has decent number of nodes/tiles (~1000), and
-This library is ideal for, but not limited to, games where there are numerous entities that need to find the shortest paths to a moving target.
+- has hundreds or thousands of entities that need to find paths to a moving target.

+If you have a static map of large number of nodes (>80,000), you can use this library to compute all paths during the loading phase.

-The computation is fast enough to be used not only in static maps but also in dynamically changing maps in games.
+Also, computation is fast enough to be used not only in static maps but also in dynamically changing maps in games.

 - Computing all paths for 100 nodes takes only a few hundred µs on a modern CPU.
 - Computing all paths for 1000 nodes takes less than 50 ms on a modern CPU.
-- Computing all paths for 10000 nodes only takes less a few seconds.
+- Computing all paths for 10000 nodes takes less a few seconds.

 See [benchmarks](#benchmarks) for more details.